harshvs4/ONLINE-TIFFIN-SERVICE-SYSTEM/README.md

  ## Hardware Requirements
-* Windows or any OS
+* Windows or Any OS

 * A browser which supports CSS, HTML & PHP